ashutoshkokam/angular-progressive-web-app/README.md

-# NgPwaApp
+## Angular Progressive Web Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

+## Demo

+Visit the link here for demo : https://angular-progressive-webapp.netlify.app/

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://127.0.0.1:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding